How to Share a Google Sheet – The Secrets and Wisdom For Every User

 - Editor can view, share, and edit the document.

 Once you’ve shared your document, you may need to get a shared link to it.
-To find it, you may either locate your file in the Google Drive, right click on it and then select “Get link”.
+To find it, you may either locate your file in Google Drive, right-click on it and then select “Get link”.

 Or, you may open the document, navigate to the top-right corner and click “Share”.

 After the “Share with people and groups” pop-up opens, please: